 Other Ways to See the Great Blue Hole

-- Diving – If you are an experienced diver with an Advanced PADI certification, scuba diving in the Great Blue Hole is probably on your bucket list.
-While it’s not filled with colorful fish, the stalactites that start 130 feet below the surface and the reef sharks are the real attraction.
+- Diving – If you are an experienced diver with an Advanced PADI certification, scuba diving in the Great Blue Hole is probably on your bucket list along with other Belize dive sites.
+The stalactites that start 130 feet below the surface and the reef sharks are the real attraction of the Blue Hole.
 It is a dangerous dive without adequate experience and sadly some people have died there.
 Most dive companies require 24 prior dives for participants.

 - Snorkeling Trip – If you’re not an experienced diver, you may be tempted to book a snorkeling trip.
 There are some pros and cons to snorkeling at the Great Blue Hole.